eljun/node_tools_collection/README.md

 - `clip < ~/.ssh/id_rsa.pub` - [docs](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) Copying existing ssh key in the PC
 - `export set PAGE_TOKEN='token'` - Setting up environment on node js the value would be `proccess.env.PAGE_TOKEN`
 - `ssh-keygen` - [docs](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) Create new SSH key for your PC

+## UI / UX

+- `hover.css` [site](http://ianlunn.github.io/Hover/) [docs](http://ianlunn.co.uk/articles/hover-css-tutorial-introduction/) A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
+Easily apply to your own elements, modify or just use for inspiration.
+Available in CSS, Sass, and LESS.

+- `InlineAnchorStyles` [site](http://tympanus.net/Development/InlineAnchorStyles/) Modern styles and effects for links in a text flow